Harsh1306-sg/F1-Tenth/F1:10th/src/README.md

 **Wall-following algorithm for Autonomous Navigation**

-this algorithm enables a robot or vehicle to maintain a constant distance from a wall using range sensor data (e.g., lidar, sonar, ir). it uses control logic—typically a pid controller—to continuously correct the heading based on the error between the desired and measured distances from the wall.
+This algorithm enables a robot or vehicle to maintain a constant distance from a wall using range sensor data (e.g., lidar, sonar, ir). it uses control logic—typically a pid controller—to continuously correct the heading based on the error between the desired and measured distances from the wall.

 ---

-### how it works
+### How it Works

 1. **sensor reading:**
    measure the current distance to the wall using side-facing sensors.